N2ITN/Reddit_Persona/README.md

 >>> 'Without this key, reddit_persona.go(USERNAME) will collect and return Redditor text only'
 >>> 'To enter your indico API key, use reddit_persona.new_key( )'
 >>> reddit_persona.new_key('  your key  ')
->>> 'Key validated and saved to disk.
-You will not need to re-enter again'
+>>> 'Key validated and saved to module files.
+You will not need to enter it again.'
 ```

 # Usage